-Discovered in the 15th century by Portuguese navigator Gonçalo Velho Cabral, the Azores islands are an autonomous region of Portugal which are located in the Mid-Atlantic about 1500 km off Portugal’s coast.
+Discovered in the 15th century by Portuguese navigator Gonçalo Velho Cabral, the Azores islands are an autonomous region of Portugal which is located in the Mid-Atlantic about 1500 km off Portugal’s coast.
 Nine islands in total and all relatively very small in size, here on the largest island in the archipelago Sao Miguel, you can find a little bit of everything mother nature has to offer.

-These 9 islands have always had a unique sense of identity, culture and history and although they belong to Portugal they do have a lot of self autonomy which has allowed them to forge their own destiny on both political and social issues.
-It was during the carnation revolution of 1974 on the islands capital of Ponta Delgada that forced a new constitution for the region and gave them the autonomous status which they and the island of Madeira now have.
+These 9 islands have always had a unique sense of identity, culture, and history and although they belong to Portugal they do have a lot of self-autonomy which has allowed them to forge their own destiny on both political and social issues.
+It was during the carnation revolution of 1974 on the island’s capital of Ponta Delgada that forced a new constitution for the region and gave them the autonomous status which they and the island of Madeira now have.

-The island of Sao Miguel has a population of 140,000 people in 64 cities and towns that make up the islands community.
-The island receives the warm gulf breeze that prevents the island from reaching freezing temperatures and allow a moderate climate relative to its location.
+The island of Sao Miguel has a population of 140,000 people in 64 cities and towns that make up the island’s community.
+The island receives the warm gulf breeze that prevents the island from reaching freezing temperatures and allows a moderate climate relative to its location.
 Here the people and culture are friendly and bright with lots of colorful seasides houses and bright festivals taking place all year long, making this a charming island community.

 It was here that the first trials of tea began in the 19th century which now represents the only region in the entire Euro-zone to produce both green and black teas.
 It is here at the famous Cha Gorreana tea plantation that was founded in 1883 that you can admire the perfectly manicured tea fields alongside sweeping ocean views.
-The island is filled with exotic trails that lead you through various elements such as forests, pastures, coastlines and valleys.
+The island is filled with exotic trails that lead you through various elements such as forests, pastures, coastlines, and valleys.
 The island has over 50 marked trails that offer routes based on experience and agility and are worth exploring while on this island paradise.

 One of my favorite trails is in Sete Cidades also known as the “Lake of Seven Cities”.
-Here you can admire one of the Azores natural wonders; the adjoining blue and green lakes.
+Here you can admire one of the Azores’ natural wonders; the adjoining blue and green lakes.
 Here you have all the choices available to you on how you want to spend your day.
 The trails lead to either the majestic lakes through the valleys and mountainous terrain or you can enjoy the beautiful ancient laurisilva forest, one of Europe’s only remaining laurisilva forests still in existence.

 The Azores are not known for the picturesque, white sand beaches however the many dark lava stone beaches that do exist on the island are equally unique and offer an excellent view out into the Atlantic.
-It is not many places where you can admire cows grazing on green grass on the mountains above while basking in the sunshine on the hot sand beach overlooking the rugged Atlantic coastline.
+It is not many places where you can admire cows grazing on the green grass on the mountains above while basking in the sunshine on the hot sand beach overlooking the rugged Atlantic coastline.

-They are both recognized as world class golf courses, holding many international events in the past and offer rentals, golf clinics and of course a first class bar at their clubhouse.
+They are both recognized as world-class golf courses, holding many international events in the past and offer rentals, golf clinics, and of course a first-class bar at their clubhouse.
 If a golf retreat in the middle of the Atlantic is something that you are interested in or if you just fancy playing a couple of rounds in between tours make sure you look into Azores Golf Islands.
-Here you can book and arrange anything you need golf related and they are known for their exceptional customer satisfaction.
+Here you can book and arrange anything you need golf-related and they are known for their exceptional customer satisfaction.

-The island is very much still an agriculture based society and even though the recent influx of tourists has increased the service sector here on the island it is in the blood and veins of Azoreans to work the land or sea, as it is the hard work of generations of Azoreans that have made this the special island paradise in the Atlantic it has become.
+The island is very much still an agriculture-based society and even though the recent influx of tourists has increased the service sector here on the island it is in the blood and veins of Azoreans to work the land or sea, as it is the hard work of generations of Azoreans that have made this the special island paradise in the Atlantic it has become.
 The region has received numerous awards for its Sustainable tourism programs and initiatives and the fact that the islands are all working to become 100% energy efficient.